In-Person Meeting vs Virtual: Which Is Right for You?

 • Will the budget accommodate any additional expenses related to technology, virtual meeting platforms, or engagement tools for a virtual meeting?

-Balancing your budgetary constraints with your meeting’s objectives is essential to ensure that your chosen format is financially sustainable.
+Balancing budgetary constraints with meeting objectives is essential to ensure that your chosen format is financially sustainable.

 Guiding the Decision-Making Process